 G.S.
 90-270.173 would require the PSYPACT to be construed liberally, and if any portions of the PSYPACT are struck down by a court, the remaining provisions would remain in effect.

-PART III.
-ALLOW LICENSED MARRIAGE AND FAMILY THERAPISTS TO CONDUCT FIRST-LEVEL EXAM FOR INVOLUNTARY COMMITMENT AND CREATE FEES would amend G.S.
+PART IV.
+ALLOW LICENSED MARRIAGE AND FAMILY THERAPISTS TO CONDUCT FIRST-LEVEL EXAM FOR INVOLUNTARY COMMITMENT would amend G.S.
 122C-263.1 to permit licensed marriage and family therapists to conduct first examinations in involuntary commitment proceedings.
-It would create a ten dollar fee for licensure as a marriage and family therapist and allow the Board to charge each applicant the cost of processing test results and the cost of test materials.